redhat-openstack/website/source/uncategorized/workarounds.html.md

     yum downgrade python-glanceclient

-Or you can configure packstack to not provision a demo user, images, etc by setting `CONFIG_PROVISION_DEMO=n` in the packstack answers file, and then re-run with:
+Or you can configure packstack to not provision a demo user, images, etc by setting `CONFIG_PROVISION_DEMO=n` in the packstack answers file.

+After making one of the above changes, re-run packstack with:

      packstack --answer-file=<generated packstack file>